vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - If you can't do it, don't commit
 - Do the right thing

-* V/TO 2: What is your core focus?
+* V/TO 2: What Is Your Core Focus?
 - Core Focus is about:
   - Keeping your company focused on the areas where your business excels
   - Not getting distracted by the "shiny stuff"